-The Indigenous Youth Leadership Project (IYLP) offers scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from remote or regional communities and very remote areas of the country.
+The Indigenous Youth Leadership Program (IYLP) offers scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from communities in very remote areas of the country or regional communities.

 IYLP is funded by the Department of Prime Minister and Cabinet’s Children and Schooling Programme and The Smith Family was selected to be an IYLP Partnership Broker.

 The IYLP supports scholarships for Indigenous students to attend approved secondary schools – day and boarding, government and non–government.